 The President shall preside at all meetings of the Association and of the Executive Committee.
 She shall appoint other non-executive board positions and committees, and shall represent the Association on other CSGA or similar committees, as needed.

 The First Vice President shall perform all duties of the President in her absence or inability to serve.
 She shall be responsible for keeping a list of Membership.

 The Vice President - Spring and Fall Competitions shall be responsible for inter-club competitions that take place in the spring and fall.

-The Secretary shall keep accurate records of meetings of the Association and of the Executive Committee and mail copies of those records to all Board members.
+The Secretary shall keep accurate records of meetings of the Association and of the Executive Committee and provide copies of those records to all Board members.
 She shall keep correspondence belonging to the Association and prepare the Association’s Annual Report.

 The Treasurer shall collect all monies belonging to the Association and, with approval of the Association dispense same.
-She shall report, in writing, the financial status of the Association when required by the Executive Committee, and at the annual meeting shall present a written report showing all receipts and expenditures.
+She shall report, in writing, the financial status of the Association when required by the Executive Committee, and at the annual meeting shall present a written report showing all income and expenditures.
 She shall present a proposed budget for approval by the membership at the annual Fall meeting.
-The Treasurer’s books may be subject to tan annual audit.
+The Treasurer’s books may be subject to an annual audit.

 The Vice President - Tournaments shall be responsible for scheduling and coordinating SNEWGA tournaments.

 The Regional Delegate shall serve as liaison between the Board and the clubs in her region.

 The ex-Officio, the immediate Past-President, shall serve on the Board in an advisory capacity.
 She shall serve as Chairwoman of the Nominating Committee.
 She shall maintain the Procedures Manual throughout the year as follows: